An overbooked flight to Banlung

 Fortunately, the trips are not that far today.
 We reach the Ka Chanh waterfall after about a twenty minutes’ drive.
 It is a beautiful one with a fall of about 10 meters.
 You are allowed to swim, something my travel companion won’t let say twice.
 He changes clothes, takes off his glasses, steps into the water, and takes a dip.
 Both I and one of our drivers, hold our breath.
 The place where he dives is shallow and full of rocks.
 Luckily, he does not really hurt himself.
 A bit further in the water pit, he can swim more freely.
 But the swimming session does not last long, because of the strong current.

 A volcanic lake with very bright water

 A bit later, we leave for the volcanic lake; therefore, we need to go to the other side of the city, another twenty minutes` drive while chewing sand in Banlung.
 At the lake, you can walk around, or of course, swim in it.
 A hut at the lake exhibits typical utensils of the local tribes.
 The water of the lake is incredibly bright, at some spots you can look into the water a few meters deep.
 We walk around the lake for about an hour.
 Afterward, my fellow traveler takes a dip in the pool.
 In the evenings mainly the local youth show up at the lake to hang out and swim.

-Chewing sand again to reach the center of Banlung
+Chewing sand in Banlung again to reach the center of the city

 Ending the evening with guitar tunes an lots of alcohol